Manuperezro/MSP3-data-Base/README.md

 The issue:

-I am unable to push the changes to Heroku, I got a message saying that the push was rejected. falied to push some refts to my <heroku remote link>
+I was unable to push the changes to Heroku, I got a message saying that the push was rejected. falied to push some modules to my <heroku remote link>

 The Solution: